bethesdamd/wifi_http_post_from_ttgo_esp32/README.md

 which is configure to create a new row in a Google Sheet.
 You can't easily post directly to Google Sheets, so Zapier makes it easier.

 This demonstrates a very useful pattern:  how to send information from a sensor or other device, wirelessly to a Google spreadsheet.
-Each transmission can have multiple columns and becomes a row in the spreadsheet.
+Each transmission has one or more columns and becomes a row in the spreadsheet.
 Once you have data in the sheet, you can view, analyze, chart, etc.  This is great for classroom science and other projects because you don't have to do anything to get data from a device like a thermometer, air quality sensor, light sensor, etc.